SWU-CS-MediaLab/MLSPH/README.md

  Step1: Run your Visdom: python -m visdom.server

- Step2: Execute function run in main.py
+ Step2: Run function run in main.py

 If you have any problems, please feel free to contact Xitao Zou (xitaozou@mail.swu.edu.cn).